LitingLin/VAX-Color-For-VS-ReSharperCPP/README.md

-# VAX-Color-For-VS-ReSharperCPP
+# VAX Color For VS ReSharperCPP and Reshaper C#
-Visual Assist X Color Scheme For Visual C++ With ReSharper C++. dd Visual Assist X Color Scheme For Visual C# With ReSharper .NET.
+Visual Assist X Color Scheme For Visual C++ With ReSharper C++.
+Visual Assist X Color Scheme For Visual C# With ReSharper .NET.

 # Using
 Import the corresponding .vssettings file in TOOLS-Import and Export Settings.